Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Introduction

 \section{Introduction}

-The exceptional binary star, $\epsilon$ Aurigae exhibits two year-long eclipses every 27.1 years.
-The eclipse of the F supergiant primary star is now understood to be caused by an opaque disk hiding a companion star (see Stencel, 2012 and references therein).
-An international effort to monitor all aspects of the 2009-2011 eclipse resulted in substantial archives of new data, including those involving high resolution spectroscopic monitoring, e.g. Strassmeier et al. (2014) and others.
-Here we report on sampling of the high resolution spectroscopic archive generated during 2009-2011 eclipse, by the ARCES instrument at Apache Point Observatory (Wang et al. 2003).
-As discussed by Strassmeier et al., selected spectral lines exhibit eclipse or non-eclipse behaviors, and show differential velocity effects.
+The exceptional binary star, epsilon Aurigae, exhibits two year-long eclipses every 27.1 years.
+The eclipse of the F supergiant primary star is now understood to be caused by an opaque disk hiding a companion star (see \citet{Ste12} and references therein).
+An international effort to monitor all aspects of the 2009-2011 eclipse resulted in substantial archives of new data, including those involving high resolution spectroscopic monitoring, e.g. \citet{Str14} and others.
+Here we report on sampling of the high resolution spectroscopic archive generated during 2009-2011 eclipse, by the ARCES instrument at Apache Point Observatory \citep{Wan03}.
+As discussed by \citet{Str14}, selected spectral lines exhibit eclipse or non-eclipse behaviors, and show differential velocity effects.
 Our purpose is to confirm and extend their findings, in light of continuing developments about the nature of this enigmatic binary star and disk system.

+The epsilon Aurigae system is a member of the zeta Aurigae family of long period eclipsing binary stars that feature an evolved supergiant star plus a B dwarf star companion.
+That group of stars is part of the still larger group called Algol stars, wherein a higher luminosity, evolved but less massive primary star is eclipsed by a more massive main sequence companion star, indicating that mass transfer has occurred.

-Among the developments resulting from study of the 2009-2011 eclipse was recognition of third contact phenomena, interpreted as a mass transfer stream impacting the disk (Griffin \& Stencel 2013).
-Third contact occurred during spring 2011, circa RJD 55,620 (see Stencel 2012 for eclipse contact times).
+Among the developments resulting from study of the 2009-2011 eclipse of epsilon Aurigae was recognition of third contact phenomena, interpreted as a mass transfer stream impacting the disk \citep{Gri13}.
+Third contact occurred during spring 2011, circa RJD 55,620 (RJD = Reduced Julian Date, Table 1 and \citet{Ste12}.
 Evidence for this stream was seen in low excitation Fe I lines and, curiously, lines of rare earth elements, blueshifted up to 45 km/sec.
-Corroborating observations of spectral line radial velocity curves near third contact, showing similar effects, were reported by Kambe et al. (2013) and Sadakane et al. (2013).
-Strassmeier et al. presumably would have detected similar spectral features if their robotic STELLA spectrometer had not been off-line during those portions of the eclipse.
+Corroborating observations of spectral line radial velocity curves near third contact, showing similar effects, were reported by \citet{Kam13} and \citet{Sad13}. \citet{Str14} presumably would have detected similar spectral features if their robotic STELLA spectrometer had not been off-line during those portions of the eclipse.
+Among the significant findings from STELLA \citep{Str14} were the differences among so-called high and low eccentricity lines during disk transit -- a point we shall return to later in this paper.
 ARCES observers maintained a steady cadence through all of the eclipse phases and thus provide a more detailed picture of third contact phenomena.
+For completeness, we note that the well-studied K I 7699$\AA$ and the saturated Na I D lines \citep{Lead12} do not show evidence for specifically third contact phenomena of the type described here.